F3-Blue-Ridge/f3br-website/README.md

 ## Bug reports, feature requests, etc

 This is an ongoing project and weI welcome contributions and suggestions!
-Feel free to submit a PR, issue or discussion topic.
+Feel free to submit a [PR](https://github.com/F3-Blue-Ridge/f3br-website/pulls), [issue](https://github.com/F3-Blue-Ridge/f3br-website/issues) or [discussion topic](https://github.com/orgs/F3-Blue-Ridge/discussions).

-If you need any help with development, you can reach out to Tink via the F3 Blue Rudge Slack instance or here at @bingles.
+If you need any help with development, you can reach out to Tink via the F3 Blue Ridge Slack instance or here at [@bingles](https://www.github.com/bingles)